sidhingo/sidhingo/README.md

 PE analysis is fragmented across Excel files, static decks, and institutional databases that don't talk to each other.
 I built Value Desk to pull it into one place.

-Four modules: fund benchmarking against 21,000+ institutional peers, deal return modeling, value creation simulation, and a 100-day operational plan generator.
-Built in React, TypeScript, and Tailwind — connected to a live Supabase database.
+Four modules: fund benchmarking against 20K+ institutional peers, deal return modeling, value creation simulation, and a 100-day operational plan generator.
+Built in React, TypeScript, and Tailwind and connected to a live Supabase database.
 Deployed on Vercel.

 → [github.com/sidhingo/ValueDesk](https://github.com/sidhingo/ValueDesk)